juanaranjo94/backup-neweb-dreamcode/src/assets/posts/en/2022-sept-02-cinco-prácticas-de-seguridad-digital.md

 ---
 metaTitle: 5 digital security practices to develop highly reliable software.
-metaDescription: The digital security of applications starts right when the development project begins, not when it has been finalized and is about to be launched.
+meta_description: The digital security of applications starts right when the development project begins, not when it has been finalized and is about to be launched.
 title: 5 digital security practices to develop highly reliable software
 read: 5 -10 min
 date: October 02, 2022